ektarathour/MKPITS_Ekta_Rathour_Java_Nov_2020/Core_Java_Practice/README.md

 ### Program 526)ExOfStoringStudentClassObjectInArrayList.java
 Write a program of array list where we are storing student class object in an array list

+### Program 527)ExOfTraversingListThroughIteratorStudent.java
+Write a program of traversing list through iterator using student name collection

+### Program 528)ExOfIteratorOfArrayListUsingForEachLoopStudent.java
+Write a program on iterating arraylist usimg for each loop using student name collection

+### Program 529)ExOfCollectionOfStudentUsingArrayListAcceptFromUser.java
+Write a program of accepting name of student from the user

+### Program 530)ExOfCollectionOfStudentUsingArrayList.java
+Write a program of create collection of 5 student using arraylist class

+### Program 531)ExOfCollectionOfStudentClassUsingAWT.java
+Write a program of arraylist collection of student name using awt